 CS 103 is a lab-based, survey course of Computer Science for non-majors including a historical survey of technology and the use of computers, computer applications, software systems design, programming with scripts, computer hardware and digital logic design, and implications of computing.

-Students completing the major in economics have two degree choices – the Bachelor of Arts in Economics or the Bachelor of Science in Mathematical Economics.
+Students who major in economics have two degree options: they may choose the Economics major for the Bachelor of Arts degree or the Mathematical Economics major for the Bachelor of Science degree.
 We strongly encourage students who wish to pursue graduate study in Economics to choose the Bachelor of Science degree option.